 Food is more than sustenance.
 Eating well feeds your body, soul, and brain.
 In fact, what you eat can significantly affect your mental health, and even decrease depression, researchers advise.
 The reality is though, no matter how clean you eat, nutrient deficient soil, pollution and imported food have resulted in a nationwide shortage of nutrients.

 So how can you ensure that your brain is fed?

-These supplements have been proven potent in reducing depressive symptoms in clinical trials and are our favourites for nurturing both mind and mood.
+The following nutrients have been proven potent in reducing depressive symptoms in clinical trials, and are our favourites for nurturing both mind and mood.

 Will supplements cure my depression?

 Supplements can play an impactful role in supporting your mind and mood, but they are not a cure all.
 Furthermore, they are not intended as a substitute for prescribed medicines.